deliveredtechnologies/rulebook/README.md

 _Some Important Things to Note About POJOs..._
 * The order property on the @Rule annotation groups the order that rules are executed in.
-* Only Lists are injected with multiple Facts based on the type of the Facts.
+* List, Map, and Set objects are injected with multiple Facts based on the type of the Facts and only when its @Given annotation has no value.
+* A FactMap object containing all the Facts available to the Rule may be injected in a POJO Rule by annotating a FactMap instance variable with @Given, where @Given has no value specified.
-* If the object type of a Fact is declared as a @Given, its state won't be changed outsite the instance of the POJO rule.
+* If the object type of a Fact is declared as a @Given, its state may not be changed outsite the instance of the POJO rule.
 * If a Fact is declared as a @Given, any state changes made in the POJO rule instance seen after the rule completes.
 * The when() and then() methods don't have to be declared when() and then(), they just have to be annotated.
 * The annotated @When method must have no arguments and it must return a boolean result.